qdrant/landing_page/qdrant-landing/content/documentation/tutorials/retrieval-quality.md

 In order to improve performance, HNSW limits the maximum degree of nodes on each layer of the graph to m.
 There are two types of parameters that can be tuned:

 Index-time parameters:
-- **m**: This parameter limits the maximum number of connections (degree) per node in each layer of the HNSW graph.
+- `m`: This parameter limits the maximum number of connections (degree) per node in each layer of the HNSW graph.
 A higher value for `m` allows more connections between nodes, potentially improving search accuracy but requiring more memory and indexing time.
 The default value for `m` is 16.
-- **ef_construct**: This parameter defines the search range during index construction.
+- `ef_construct`: This parameter defines the search range during index construction.
 A higher value of `ef_construct` means a wider search range during indexing, resulting in a higher quality graph structure.
 However, this increases the indexing time.
 The default value for `ef_construct` is 100.

 Search-time parameter:
-- **ef** (also known as `efSearch`): This parameter controls the search range when looking for nearest neighbors during queries.
-A higher value widens the search range, increasing the likelihood of finding true nearest neighbors at the cost of higher search latency.
+- `ef`: (also known as `efSearch`): This parameter controls the search range when looking for nearest neighbors during queries.
+A higher value of `ef` widens the search range, increasing the likelihood of finding true nearest neighbors at the cost of higher search latency.
 The default value depends on the value of `ef_construct`.

 We'll use the default m and ef_construct as a baseline and then tweak the parameters to see how it affects the precision of the search.
 Later, we will double these values and observe their impact on retrieval quality.